AlgoMaster Logo

 Algorithm

-2. For each of the 9 columns, do the same.
+2. For each of the 9 columns, do the same with a fresh set per column.

-3. For each of the 9 sub-boxes (identified by box-row 0-2 and box-column 0-2), iterate over the 3x3 region and check for duplicates.
+3. For each of the 9 sub-boxes (identified by box-row 0-2 and box-column 0-2), iterate over its 3x3 region with a fresh set and apply the same check.

 Code